-- A Brake System, usually consisting of axle-mounted disk or clasp brakes acting on the wheel tread. - A Secondary Suspension, connecting the truck frame to the car body, and providing the required stiffness and freedom of movement in all co-ordinates.
-In particular the secondary suspension provides the soft lateral and vertical springing necessary for a comfortable ride, and a means for the truck to swivel (yaw) relative to the car body
+• A Secondary Suspension, connecting the truck frame to the car body, and providing the required stiffness and freedom of movement in all coordinates.
+In particular the secondary suspension provides the soft lateral and vertical springing necessary for a comfortable ride, and a means for the truck to swivel (yaw) relative to the car body.

-Commonly used designs for the basic four-wheel truck and its major components are described in section 2.3 of this chapter.
+Commonly used designs for the basic four-wheel truck and its major components are described in Section 2.3 of this chapter.